bharathr98/bharathr98/README.md

  - [minitorch](https://github.com/bharathr98/minitorch) - An implementation of strided tensors, famously used in PyTorch and Boost.MultiArray.
 Written in C++.
  - [miniLLM](https://github.com/bharathr98/minillm) - An annotated implementation of Transformers from [Attention Is All You Need](https://arxiv.org/abs/1706.03762) using PyTorch.

+Please be aware that these are projects to understand the concept behind something and thus are not meant to be replacements.
+Please be sensible enough to not use them in any production environment.

 <!--
 **bharathr98/bharathr98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.